E10

 Possible Causes

-Improper governor adjustment, Defective electronic governor module, Engine mechanical issues causing unstable RPM, Faulty frequency sensing circuit in controller
+Improper governor adjustment, Defective electronic governor module, Engine mechanical issues causing unstable RPM, Faulty frequency sensing circuit in the controller.

 How to Fix / Troubleshooting

-Safety first: Set the generator to OFF and disconnect battery negative.
+Safety first: Set the generator to OFF and disconnect the battery negative terminal.
 Lock out the ATS if possible.

 - Check for mechanical binding: Inspect the throttle and governor linkage for sticking or interference.
 Ensure the return springs are intact and not stretched.